CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/010-ama-first-step.md

 # Review terms and conditions

-For CluedIn, we use the [Standard Contract from Microsoft](https://www.cluedin.com/hubfs/microsoft-standard-contract-march-2019.pdf) .
+For CluedIn, we use the <a href="https://www.cluedin.com/hubfs/microsoft-standard-contract-march-2019.pdf" target="_blank">Standard Contract from Microsoft</a>.
 Please note that if you are a Microsoft user, your legal department has probably already approved this Standard Contract.

 To make sure that the terms and conditions are appropriate for you, contact your legal team.